PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 Then, we can track the profit and additional metrics such as the Brier score.

-This benchmark has the following advantages:

-- **Cannot be overfitted**: Since the test events are real-time prediction markets following real-world events, there’s no chance that models have seen the test set in training.
+This benchmark **cannot be overfitted**: since the test events are real-time prediction markets following real-world events, there’s no chance that models have seen the test set in training.
-- **Generalist:** the questions picked from Polymarket are very broad in nature, ranging from economics to celebrities.
+It is also **generalist** in nature: the questions picked from Polymarket are very broad in nature, ranging from economics to celebrities.
-- It evaluates LLMs in agentic mode : they can retrieve information from the Web.
+Finally, it evaluates LLMs agentic abilities : they can retrieve information from the Web.

 We make this work entirely open source: code, data, experiments, to let the community iterate on it.